j801h/j801h.github.io/_projects/fea.md

 To accurately model transient process conditions within a shell-and-tube heat exchanger using FEA and only Free-and-Open-Source-Software (FOSS) tools.

 ### Progress-to-date
-So far, I have sourced an appropriate STL file for a shell-and-tube heat exchanger and performed necessary pre-processing steps to ensure accurate mesh dimensions:
+I have sourced an appropriate STL file for a shell-and-tube heat exchanger and performed necessary pre-processing steps to ensure accurate mesh dimensions:
 <br>

 ![HX Body](\assets\images\portfolio\HX\3d_exchanger_body.png){: .responsive-image}